SUNY Online

-Open SUNY was renamed to SUNY Online in 2021, and is part of the State University of New York.
+SUNY Online (known as Open SUNY before 2019) is an online program of the State University of New York.

 History of SUNY Online

-SLN (prior to 2013)
+SUNY Learning Network (before 2013)

+In 2005, the State University of New York announced the nations' first online bachelor degree in electrical engineering with a grant from the Alfred P. Sloan Foundation.

-SLN, or SUNY Learning Network, was an initiative that made online learning at the 64 SUNY schools accessible.
-SUNY Learning Network provided course design instruction and support from SUNY COTE, or Center for Online Teaching Excellence, as well as Learning Management System hosting and support with expansive helpdesk and application services.
+SUNY Learning Network (SLN) was an initiative that made online learning at the 64 SUNY schools accessible.
+The SUNY Learning Network provided course design instruction and support from the SUNY Center for Online Teaching Excellence (COTE) as well as learning management system hosting and support with helpdesk and application services.

-Open SUNY (2013)
+Open SUNY (2013–2019)

-In 2013, Nancy Zimpher, the 12th Chancellor for the State University of New York, announced the launch of Open SUNY, shifting services and support of SLN under the new Open SUNY name.
+In 2013, Nancy Zimpher, 12th Chancellor for the State University of New York, announced the launch of Open SUNY, shifting services and support of SLN under the name Open SUNY.
 This announcement expanded online course and degree offerings across the SUNY System.
+It also involved a partnership with Coursera.
 At its launch in 2014, Open SUNY included 10 online bachelor’s degree programs in high-demand fields.
 Since its launch, Open SUNY degree and course offerings swelled to nearly 500 degree programs and certificates and 20,000 online courses.
 Open SUNY has three degree designations: Open SUNY and Open SUNY+.
 According to the Open SUNY, an Open SUNY+ degree is one that offers the following: